DOJ faults Alaska district for use of seclusion, restraints

 ANCHORAGE, Alaska (AP) — Alaska’s largest school district repeatedly and inappropriately secluded and restrained students with disabilities, the U.S. Department of Justice said Thursday following an investigation into alleged violations of the Americans with Disabilities Act.

-Anchorage School District Superintendent Jharrett Bryantt planned to address the agreement with the public later Thursday.

-“Despite state law and the district’s own policy, and contrary to generally accepted practice, the district did not limit its use of restraint and seclusion to emergency situations,” a statement from the Justice Department said.
+“Despite state law and the district’s own policy, and contrary to generally accepted practice, the district did not limit its use of restraint and seclusion to emergency situations,” the Justice Department said in a statement.
 “Rather, the district used restraint and seclusion to address noncompliant student behavior, resulting in students missing large amounts of instructional time.”

 It also found that some students who were put into seclusion harmed themselves and some expressed suicidal thoughts.

-“When schools use seclusion and improper restraints as the default method of managing the behavior of students with disabilities, they violate the promise of the Americans with Disabilities Act,” Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division said.
+Going forward, the district will have a student enter a multisensory de-escalation room, which does not have doors or locks.
+Staff members and students will work to identify what their sensory needs are and use specific activities to support those needs, giving the student the opportunity to self-regulate or to calm themselves with the support of a staff member.

+The district is not allowed to use any type of medical or mechanical restraint.
+If needed, one or two adults typically hold the arms of a student on each side to prevent them from hitting a staff person or attacking another student.

-The agreement, signed by the department and Bryantt last week, will ensure the district adheres to “policies that are equity-focused, child-centered and trauma-informed,” Clarke said.
+The agreement will ensure the district adheres to “policies that are equity-focused, child-centered and trauma-informed,” Clarke said.

-The department said the Anchorage School District fully cooperated with the investigation, which began in November 2020, and began to reevaluate its practices before the investigation was completed.
+The Justice Department said the Anchorage School District fully cooperated with the investigation, which began in November 2020, and began to reevaluate its practices before the investigation was completed.
 Bryantt became district superintendent last summer.

 Under terms of the agreement, the district will eliminate the use of seclusion at all district schools beginning with the 2023-2024 school year.

-It will ensure that students are only restrained if the student’s behaviors poses an imminent threat to themselves or other students.
+It will ensure that students are only restrained if their behaviors pose an imminent threat to themselves or other students.
 All such incidents involving restraints will be documented.

 The agreement also calls for management plans in classrooms serving students with disabilities that discourages the use of restraint.
 Instead, staff will reinforce positive behavior and use appropriate de-escalation techniques.